srfoster/spellscapes/README.md

 * Implements fairness by randomizing the order that spells get to act on every tick
 * "Resolves" conflicts of movement by letting spells occupy the same squares

+TODO: Clean up hacked-together pixi js rendering in `frontend`.
+Optimize for many sprites.
+Make animations less jumpy look better.
+Come up with clear visual language for displaying spells with their various components.
+  * Look at more of the pixi react example for the appropriate idioms: https://codepen.io/collection/XPpGdb/
+  * Consider react-spring for animating agent movement: https://github.com/pmndrs/react-spring

 TODO: Make this simple Spellscape resolve sensing intentions, spawn food, have walls, disallow leaving the grid, handle culling

+TODO: Do we want worlds (as well as spells) to be modular?
+E.g. food spawners?

 TODO: Complete the first world.
 API could use some cleanup.
 Make renderer.
 Make simple sugarscape clone.
 Formalize simple scripting language for programs?